demisto/content/Packs/Core/Playbooks/playbook-NGFW_Internal_Scan_README.md

-This playbook investigate a scan where the source is an internal IP address.
+This playbook investigates a scan where the source is an internal IP address.

 An attacker might initiate an internal scan for discovery, lateral movement and more.